 The ceremony has a rich historical background.
 The drumming announces the event.
 With the imposing Nalikwanda (the king’s boat) gently making its way out of the plains steered on by colourfully attired boatmen and songs of jubilation and drumming running away with the wind, it’s hard not to get excited about this special event.

 Legends of Kuomboka

 There’s never a good story without the slight blend of fiction and drama.
 We were pleased to discover that the Kuomboka ceremony of the Lozi people has just the right mix.

 Another interesting story surrounding the Kuomboka is about the Litunga himself.
-The Litunga begins the day in a traditional dress, but during the journey changes into the full uniform of a British admiral.
+The Litunga begins the day each year in a traditional dress, but during the journey changes into the full uniform of a British admiral.
 This uniform is known to have been presented to the Litunga by King Edward VII, in 1902, in recognition of treaties signed between the Lozi people and Queen Victoria.
 The tradition has been passed down from one Litunga to the next.
 Each Litunga has his own tailor-made uniform sent from the UK.